griffithlab/pVACtools/docs/index.rst

 - The reference proteome step is now run on the aggregated report instead of the filtered report.
+- A new parameter ``--aggregate-inclusion-binding-threshold`` controls which epitope candidates are included in the aggregate report.

 Past release notes can be found on our :ref:`releases` page.